The Versatility of Green Food Coloring: Uses, Safety, and Natural Alternatives

 2. Functional Food Colorants

-There is growing interest in using colorants that offer more than just aesthetic value.
+There is growing interest in using colorants that offer more than Health And Fitness Flow aesthetic value.
 Ingredients like matcha, spirulina, and spinach not only add a vibrant green color but also provide health benefits, such as antioxidants and vitamins.
 This trend is particularly popular in the wellness and functional food markets.

 3. Sustainable and Plant-Based Options